AlvinSheng/SLG-Deep-Learning/Ch1and2/Ch1and2Questions.md

 **5. Why is stochastic gradient descent better than regular gradient descent for neural networks?**
+Deepak:
+To minimize the error, regular GD, goes through all the training samples to perform single update for a parameter in a given iteration.
+In Stochastics GD subset of training training samples are used to update the parameter in a given iteration.
+In neural newtworks, very large training dataset is expected and stochastic GD provides better prefrormance than regular SD as it uses limited but radom samples.

 **6. How does the concept of momentum apply to SGD?**